Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: SPH flavor

 \section{SPH flavor}

 Most of the test cases described in Sect.~\ref{sec:tests} were carried out with the SPH code SPHYNX \citep{cabezon2017}.
-Only the turbulence simulations were performed with SPH-EXA, owing to its scalability and native GPU acceleration.
+Only the turbulence simulations were performed with SPH-EXA \citep{cavelan2020, keller2023}, due to its scalability and native GPU acceleration.
 This enabled higher-resolution, time- and resource-intensive runs to be executed substantially faster.
-Both codes incorporate the same improved algorithms for gradient estimation \citep{garciasenz2012,cabezon2012,ros15}, kernel interpolation \citep{cabezon2008,cabezon_mixedsincs_2024}, and an accurate partition of unity \citep{garciasenz2022}.
+Both codes incorporate the same improved algorithms for gradient estimation \citep{garciasenz2012,cabezon2012,ros15}, kernel interpolation \citep{cabezon2008,cabezon_mixedsincs_2024}, and an accurate partition of unity \citep{garciasenz2022}, while the equation of energy is integrated consistently to describe thermal evolution (i.e., grad-h terms are included).
 These ingredients are fully consistent with the Lagrangian nature of SPH, yielding a conservative scheme.
-The remainder of this section focuses on the construction and implementation of dissipation in artificial viscosity–based SPH schemes.
+The remainder of this section focuses on the construction and implementation of dissipation in artificial viscosity-based SPH schemes.